 Task-based workflows also reduce call volume and speed up the processing time.
 This means that when borrowers reach out, loan officers can answer their questions quickly, giving them a better chance of retaining your services in the future.
 Customer service also becomes more transparent with increased reporting and analytics tools.

-Loan officers who work with automation software are less bogged down with boring, repetitive administrative tasks.
+Loan officers who work with automation software are less bogged down with boring, repetitive task details.
 When they are equipped with the tools they need to do their job and close more loans, they’re happier and more likely to stay employed with your company.

 As mentioned before, AI and automation can afford loan officers more time to do the human-centric tasks that matter.
-These tasks include personalizing their interactions with borrowers, focusing on more complex issues, and offering strategic value, such as creatively marketing their services.
+These tasks include personalizing their interactions with borrowers, focusing on more complex issues, and offering strategic value.

 Workflows reduce the likelihood of human error and provide greater stability in terms of output and quality assurance.
 The better the borrower experience, the more likely they are to return for future services.
-That means lower production costs and higher profits for your company.
+That means lower production costs and higher profits.

 Task-based workflows and RPA might be innovative now, but they will soon be standard throughout the mortgage industry.
 To get ahead of the curve, it’s vital to do your research now, so you can close more loans tomorrow.